malin84/transportation_networks_of_china/README.md

 #### Railroad and Road Rates

-The railroad rates in the dataset are as follows:
+The variable `rate` in the dataset above records a codename for the rate of the railroad and roads.
+The details regarding the railroad rates in the dataset are as follows:

 |Rate Code | Full Name | Full Name in Chinese | Usage Type |
 |----------|-----------|----------------------|------------|